-A petrol DS 9 and two versions of petrol-electric plug-in hybrid (PHEV) are offered, and it's the latter two that are expected to appeal to the business drivers who make up the majority of executive car owners.
+Originally available with a petrol-only version, the DS 9 range is now just available with two versions of petrol-electric plug-in hybrid (PHEV) powertrain.
+These will appeal to business drivers who make up the majority of executive car owners.

-Thanks to the addition of an electric motor and 11.9kWh battery, the DS 9 E-Tense 225 is able to drive for up to 29 miles without using its petrol engine, at speeds of up to 83mph.
-This has a transformative effect on its official efficiency figures, boosting them to 188.3mpg, while cutting CO2 emissions to 34g/km.
+Thanks to an electric motor and 15.6kWh battery, the DS 9 E-Tense 250 is able to drive for up to 51 miles without using its petrol engine, at speeds of up to 83mph.
+It gets official efficiency figures of up to 353.1mpg, while cutting CO2 emissions to between 18 and 27g/km.
 This brings it into contention with the BMW 530e and Mercedes E 300 e PHEVs, which have a 12kWh and 13.5kWh battery respectively, and all three qualify for an attractive BiK band.

 In E-Tense 4x4 360 specification, an extra motor is added to drive the front wheels.
-The additional power does not affect the pure-electric range, which still stands at 29 miles, but it does impact efficiency slightly.
-According to DS, the flagship model can return up to 156.9mpg, emitting 41g/km of CO2.
+The E-Tense 4x4 360 gets a range of up to 39 miles, and efficiency is also affected.
+According to DS, the flagship model can return up to 188.3mpg, emitting 35g/km of CO2.

-The DS 9 has a 7kW on-board charger and a lead to connect the car to a home wallbox charger, capable of a top-up in under two hours.
-On our test we found you'll need to charge up frequently, as we were getting just 15-17 miles of range - some way short of the claimed figure.
+The DS 9 has a 7kW onboard charger and a lead to connect the car to a home wallbox charger, capable of a top-up in two hours and 25 minutes.
+On our test we found you'll need to charge up more frequently, as we were getting much less range than the claimed figure.

 Engines, drive & performance

-So far, we've tested the DS 9 E-Tense 225, which gets its power from a 1.6-litre turbocharged petrol engine, boosted by a 109bhp electric motor.
-This gives it a combined 222bhp, sent to the front wheels.
+So far, we've tested the DS 9 E-Tense 225, which gets its power from a 1.6-litre turbocharged petrol engine, boosted by a 109bhp electric motor, giving a combined 222bhp, sent to the front wheels.
+An update in 2023 uprated this power figure to 247bhp, with the newer powertrain now known as the E-Tense 250.
 Every DS 9 is fitted with an eight-speed automatic gearbox as standard.
-Acceleration from 0-62mph takes 8.3 seconds, which doesn’t feel very quick compared to the BMW or Mercedes.
+Acceleration from 0-62mph takes 8.1 seconds, which doesn’t feel very quick compared to the BMW or Mercedes.
 The 1.6-litre engine can also feel a bit strained and get rather loud and coarse sounding when you ask it to power onto a motorway or overtake a slower vehicle.

-The car always starts in its electric driving mode, but can be switched to Hybrid or E-Tense Sport.
+The car always starts in its electric driving mode but can be switched to Hybrid or E-Tense Sport with the press of a button.
 Hybrid juggles power between electric and petrol depending on how the car is driven, while E-Tense Sport offers maximum power and adjusts the throttle, gearbox, steering and suspension for maximum response.

 A more powerful E-Tense 4x4 360 plug-in hybrid is also available.
-It uses the same 1.6-litre petrol engine as the 225 spec car, but gains an extra electric motor in the gearbox that drives the front wheels, boosting power to 355bhp.
-Performance looks strong on paper with 0-62mph being dispatched in just 5.6 seconds, and on the road it certainly feels rapid off-the-line with help from the instant torque from the electric motor.
+This uses the same 1.6-litre petrol engine as the 250 spec car but gains an extra electric motor in the gearbox that drives the front wheels, boosting power to 355bhp.
+Performance looks strong on paper with 0-62mph being dispatched in just 5.6 seconds, and it certainly feels rapid off-the-line with help from the instant torque from the electric motor.
 To cope with the increased power, DS has fitted upgraded brakes, wider axles and a slightly lower ride height with a unique setup for the suspension.
 It’s surprisingly precise to drive, with accurate steering and strong levels of grip making it feel secure when cornering.
-However, it never feels that engaging to drive, with PHEV rivals like the BMW 530e being far better and more involving to drive.
+However, it never feels that fun or engaging, with PHEV rivals like the BMW 530e being far better and more involving to drive.